-EQUITY ASSET CLASSES
+EOUITY ASSET CLASSES

-We expect 6-9% returns for the S&P 500 in 2017, commensurate with expected earnings gains, though seasonal factors and policy risk may lead to an increase in near-term volatility.
-We forecast mid- to high-single-digit earnings growth in 2017, driven by better economic growth, resilient corporate profit margins, and rebounding energy sector profits, with fiscal policy and the U.S. dollar potential wildcards.
-Growth outperformance may begin to moderate over the balance of the year, with financials and energy sector performance keys to a potential value rebound.
+In the near term, stocks may be more susceptible to risks such as budget or tax reform negotiations, a policy mistake by a central bank, or geopolitical tensions.
+Still, we expect further S&P 500 gains over the next year, supported by expected earnings gains on better economic growth, resilient corporate profit margins, and rebounding energy sector profits; meanwhile, fiscal policy and the U.S. dollar are potential wildcards.
+Growth outperformance may begin to moderate, with financials and energy sector performance being key to a potential value rebound.
 We expect improved small and mid cap performance as prospects for corporate tax reform potentially begin to improve.
 Geographically, we favor U.S. and EM.